mia-platform/documentation/docs/fast_data/create_projection.md

 ## Create a Projection

-To create a projection using the Console, select the System of Record from which the projection is taken.
+To create a projection using the Console, select the System of Records from which the projection is taken.
-In the System of Record detail, scroll until the `Projection` card and click on the create button.
+In the System of Records detail, search for the `Projections` card and click on the create button.
 Here, you can insert the name of your projection.

 :::info